 Step 1.
 I'm insured but can't afford to pay my excess

-The excess is your contribution to a claim, and is generally the amount you have agreed to pay in the event of a claim.
+The excess is the cost an insured person must pay their insurance company if they choose to make a claim with their insurer.
 The insurer is asking you to contribute an amount to the costs of the claim so that you share some of the risk.
 This is to reduce claims and premiums (the cost of insurance).
-If you are in financial difficulty it can be difficult to pay your insurer the cost upfront.
-If this is the case you can ask to:
+If you are in financial hardship, it can be hard to pay your insurer the cost upfront.
+You can ask your insurer:

-- pay the excess in instalments to your insurer
+- if you can pay the excess in instalments

-- ask them to deduct it from your claim.
-What this means is, the insurer may pay the other parties insurer the amount they are demanding less your excess.
+- to deduct it from your claim- this means the insurer pays the other party the amount they are claiming less your excess.
+The other party or their insurer may then chase you for the balance.